 The city is close to Rodanthe Pier and is home to the US’s smallest post office’s original replica.
 Its access to Pamlico Sound offers a diverse range of water sports activities for adrenaline junkies, such as kayaking, kiteboarding, surfing, stand-up paddleboarding, and more.

 Avon, known as the “Center of Hatteras Island,” welcomes visitors with its gorgeous beaches along with plenty of attractions to keep them entertained throughout their whole trip.

 The town’s major attraction is Avon Pier.
 It has a snack bar and a convenience store where you can refill your tackle box and grab a snack.
 Night owls also have their spot in the city at the exciting Koru Beach Club!

 Visit Kinnakeet Village to check out the area’s oldest houses with coastal gardens or to simply enjoy the breathtaking landscapes.
-Avon features the island’s only main shopping complex, which houses various stores, restaurants, a spa center, and the island’s only four-screen movie theater.
+Avon features the island’s only main shopping complex, which houses various stores, restaurants, and a spa center.

 At Avon Harbor, you can gaze out at breathtaking sunrises and sunsets or walk along miles of undeveloped beaches lined with waterfront homes.